Skip to main content

 TypeEfficiencyLifespanPrice RangeBest For

-Both types degrade at roughly 0.5-0.7% per year.
-A panel at 25 years typically still produces 85-90% of its original output.
-Look for a 25-year linear power warranty (not just 25-year product warranty) when evaluating panel manufacturers.
+Both monocrystalline and polycrystalline panels degrade at roughly 0.5-0.7% per year.
+A 25-year-old panel still produces 85-90% of its original output.
+Look for a 25-year linear power warranty (not just product warranty).

 String Inverter